 Still seems hard that he did not have much if any contact with the Eagles, but then they are so long-lived that perhaps 15-20 years didn't seem like much of a gap to them?
 And was the rift with the Dunedain so bad that Halaran and his family would have absolutely no contact, even with Aragorn?
 Once Halaran moved his family to Anorien, it would seem like all the burden of initiating contact would have been on him and his wife, since the other Dunedain did not travel that land and would have no idea how to find them.
 I don't have any ideas about that stuff.

 Thanks for taking the time to answer so many questions, Isabeau!
 It’s so enjoyable to get these back stories and extra details about the Unabeauverse.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight two one two as a four place number.
+In the field marked validation number, enter three zero two two as a four place number.